 When is Black Panther 2’s release date?

-Black Panther: Wakanda Forever will be released on July 8, 2022.
+Black Panther: Wakanda Forever will be released on November 11, 2022.
 Kevin Feige originally announced the film would drop on May 6, 2022.
-But due to both the coronavirus pandemic and Chadwick Boseman’s death, the release date was pushed back two months.
+But due to production delays stemming from the coronavirus pandemic and Chadwick Boseman’s death, the release date was pushed back four months.

 Who is writing and directing Black Panther 2?